-Good quality air contributes to your wellbeing and comfort as well as your productivity.
-However, when the air you breathe contains several hazardous compounds it can lead to a multitude of complaints and health effects, both in the short and long term.
+Good air quality improves your well-being, comfort, and productivity.
+However, when the air contains hazardous compounds, it can lead to negative health effects, both short- and long-term.

-Normally health effects due to bad air quality will be minor such as dry eyes, a little fatigue, or a cough.
-However, some compounds can have more serious health effects.
+Usually, health effects due to poor air quality are relatively minor.
+Common symptoms include dry eyes, a little fatigue, or a cough.
+However, some compounds have more serious health effects than others.

-Increased exposure, whether due to higher concentrations or longer exposure time, increases the severity of potential health effects.
-Another important factor is your overall wellbeing, age, and possible sensitivity to the compound.
+Increased exposure, because of a longer exposure time or higher concentrations, increases the severity of the effects.
+Other important factors are your overall well-being, age, and sensitivity to the compound.

 The immediate effects of bad indoor air

-Sometimes exposure to air pollutants can lead to immediate health effects.
+Exposure to air pollutants can sometimes lead to direct negative health effects.
 According to the Environmental Protection Agency (EPA), these effects can be:

 - irritation of the eyes, nose, or throat;

-- increased symptoms of asthma or any other illness
+- increased symptoms of asthma or other illnesses

-The EPA states that long-term health effects of indoor air pollutants may show up years after exposure or after long or repeated periods of exposure.
-Possible long-term adverse health effects include:
+According to the EPA, long-term health effects of indoor air pollutants can show up years after exposure.
+Potential long-term health effects include: